aaps/MCmotions/README.md

 --onlyplayerents (only player entity data, also chunks)

+--materialsfile "../MCtricky/materials.json"

 Example ussage:

+first example will work, also see the mctricky github for more on that ./lister.py --sourcefile ./examples/*.dump --CTL -10,-5 --CBR -5,2  --onlyplayerents y  --world overworld --materialsfile "../MCtricky/materials.json"

 ./lister.py --sourcefile asession.dump --CTL -12,-2 --CBR -6,0  --onlyplayerents y --scene superrun (if you made a scene named superrun with /action superrun)